The Fundementals

 Ducting and Inversions

 Non-standard atmospheres can lead to anomalous propagation.
-Pressure tends to be quickly restored to equilibrium and most important are variations in the water vapour concentration and temperature.
-Ducts tend to form when either Temperature is increasing or water vapour concentration is decreasing unusually rapidly with height.
+Pressure tends to be quickly restored to an equilibrium, so the most important are variations in the water vapour concentration and temperature.
+Ducts tend to form when either Temperature is increasing, or water vapour concentration is decreasing, unusually rapidly with height.
 For example:

-Ducts can occur either at ground level or elevated and depending on the terminal height the signal may or may not couple into the duct.
+Ducts can occur either at ground level or be elevated.
+Depending on the terminal height, the signal may or may not couple into a duct.
 To couple into and remain in a duct the angle of incidence must be small, typically less than 1o.

-The refractivity profiles (http://weather.uwyo.edu/upperair/sounding.html) show a widespread sharp decrease in N with height gave rise to strong super-refraction.
-This caused some interesting anomalous propagation effects and long range interference to services.
+The refractivity profiles (http://weather.uwyo.edu/upperair/sounding.html) show a widespread sharp decrease in N with height.
+This gave rise to strong super-refraction and caused some interesting anomalous propagation effects with long range interference to services.

 What causes conditions like this?